 Rule Will Entail Elimination 1.3 Excessive use of whip or spur, bit or hands 1.3.1 Unable to fulfil the requirements of the level and the test and/or shows abusive riding.
 No appeal against this decision.
 1.4 Fresh blood in the Test - no appeal 1.4.1 Any form of protective skin covering on the horse such as plaster/tape/belly band covering or towel, whether the skin is broken or not is strictly forbidden at an event.
 2 Riding with non-permitted equipment which is not covered under these rules.
-2.1 Wearing short boots in Advanced and tests above Advanced 2.2 Safety helmet must have harness secured 2.3 Unsafe footwear 2.5 Wearing spurs that point inwards or upwards etc. 2.5 Pony riders wearing spurs that are longer than 4.0cm 2.6 Carrying a whip that exceeds the required length - 1m for ponies or 1.2m for horses 2.6 Carrying a whip more than 3 movements in FEI comps at State/National C'Ships 2.10 9 Wearing a western saddle 2.10.1 Wearing lock in stirrups, stirrup tie downs or magnetised stirrup irons 2.11 Not wearing a noseband 2.11 Wearing more than one noseband 2.11 Incorrect sizes or types of bits 2.11.1 Wearing a snaffle bridle in Advanced & above tests 2.11.1 Wearing a one eared bridle 2.12 False tails with metal 2.12 Running, bearing, balancing reins etc. anywhere on the grounds or in yard or stable 2.12 Not permitted at an event/venue - blinkers, ear plugs, nasal strips, muzzle nose nets (without approval refer to 2.15), bit guards, bearing, running or balancing reins, chambon, deGogue etc. 2.12 Permitted in warm-up & exercise area but NOT competition area - running martingale (with snaffle bridle), boots and bandages, removable over boots (Easy Boot, Hoof Boot, Mac Boot), saddle covers, 2.13 Lunging with more than one lunge rein, lunging with rider in the saddle, lunging with double bridle, long reining 2.19 Wearing a noseband that is not a dropped, cavesson, flash/hanoverian or crossed - Grackle/Mexican noseband 3.8 Leaving the arena unmounted 3.8 Fall of horse and/or rider between entry at A and the final salute 3.10 Resistance for 20 seconds or more 3.10 Resistance that is a safety issue/dangerous to horse and/or rider, can be less than 20 3.10 Leaving the arena with all four feet during a test between the beginning and end of a test 3.11 Unauthorised assistance 3.12 Riding in or entering competition arena without permission 3.17& 5.1 Third (3 rd) error of course 3.18 Marked lameness - no appeal 5.1.2 Not wearing safety helmet in ALL 4/5/6 year old YH competitions 5.1.2 Carrying a whip in the 5 & 6 year old comps at Australian YH C'Ships 6.5.8 Inter 1 F/Style - piaffe, passage deliberately shown
+2.2 Safety helmet must have harness secured 2.3 Unsafe footwear 2.5 Wearing spurs that point inwards or upwards etc. 2.5 Pony riders wearing spurs that are longer than 4.0cm 2.6 Carrying a whip that exceeds the required length - 1m for ponies or 1.2m for horses 2.6 Carrying a whip more than 3 movements in FEI comps at State/National C'Ships 2.10 Wearing a western saddle 2.10.1 Wearing lock in stirrups, stirrup tie downs or magnetised stirrup irons 2.11 Not wearing a noseband 2.11 Wearing more than one noseband 2.11 Incorrect sizes or types of bits 2.11.1 Wearing a snaffle bridle in Advanced & above tests 2.11.1 Wearing a one eared bridle 2.12 False tails with metal 2.12 Running, bearing, balancing reins etc. anywhere on the grounds or in yard or stable 2.12 Not permitted at an event/venue - blinkers, ear plugs, nasal strips, nose nets (without approval refer to 2.15), bit guards, bearing, running or balancing reins, chambon, deGogue etc. 0.40 = 2.12 Permitted in warm-up & exercise area but NOT competition area - running martingale (with snaffle bridle), removable over boots (Easy Boot, Hoof Boot, Mac Boot), saddle 2.13 covers.
+Lunging with more than one lunge rein, lunging with rider in the saddle, lunging with double 2.13 bridle, long reining 0.40 2.19 Wearing a noseband that is not a dropped, cavesson, flash/hanoverian or crossed - Grackle/Mexican noseband 3.8 Leaving the arena unmounted 3.8 Fall of horse and/or rider between entry at A and the final salute 3.10 Resistance for 20 seconds or more 3.10 Resistance that is a safety issue/dangerous to horse and/or rider, can be less than 20 3.10 Leaving the arena with all four feet during a test between the beginning and end of a test 3.11 Unauthorised assistance 3.12 Riding in or entering competition arena without permission 3.17& 5.1 Third (3 rd) error of course 3.18 Marked lameness - no appeal 5.1.2 Not wearing safety helmet in ALL 4/5/6 year old YH competitions 6.5.8 Inter 1 F/Style - piaffe, passage deliberately shown